SkyWorld117/DianoiaGSNN.jl/README.md

 **DianoiaGSNN** is a framework for Graph Spiking Neural Network.

+Please notice it is still in basic developing process and is not fully functioning.

 It has not been registered yet.
 You may want to try it like below:

 ```julia